-Her Highness Sheikha Maitha bint Mohammed bin Rashid Al Maktoum is the daughter of Sheikh Mohammed bin Rashid Al Maktoum, Prime Minister and Vice President of the United Arab Emirates and Ruler of Dubai.
+Polo Lady is granted an exclusive interview with Her Highness Sheikha Maitha bint Mohammed bin Rashid Al Maktoum, the daughter of Sheikh Mohammed bin Rashid Al Maktoum, Prime Minister and Vice President of the United Arab Emirates and Ruler of Dubai.

 Her Highness Sheikha Maitha has been instrumental in combining her love of polo with her charity work, notably with the Ralph Lauren Ladies Polo Tournament being held in association with Dubai Cares.

-You were the first to bring ladies only polo to Dubai.
+You were the first to bring ladies-only polo to Dubai.
 How did you achieve that?
-Were there many challenges and/or obstacles?
+Were there any challenges and/or obstacles?

 Would you say it is harder for women to integrate and be accepted into the game than men?